espocrm/documentation/docs/administration/websocket.md

 Note: By default, Nginix has *proxy_read_timeout* parameter set to 60 (seconds).
 You need to increase the value to avoid the connection being terminated too soon.
 In the example, we set it to 14h.

+## Checking whether it works

+Click F12 to open a browser console.
+See whether there's any error related to WebSocket.
+If you enabled WebSocket in settings, a frontend client will try to connect to WebSocket once a page is loaded.
+If something went wrong, an error will be displayed in the browser console.